arancauchi/dark-past/tromelin.md

 The governor who refused to send a rescue was never punished.

 Barthélémy Castellan - the first mate who promised to come back - spent fifteen years fighting to make it happen.
-He wrote letters, petitioned every official who would meet with him, went to the press - trying to shame the government into action.
+He petitioned every official who would meet with him.

-Ships were sent twice.
-Both failed to land.
 By the time anyone actually rescued them, it was too late for most of them.

 In 1781, the philosopher Condorcet wrote about Tromelin.
 He called what happened there "a crime of lese-humanity" - a crime against all of mankind.